-I. Interference:
+K. Interference:

-Any act, display, or communication that causes a disruption or an obstruction of educational, administrative, residential (including off University Premises) or other aspect of the University's mission or operations, or intentionally interferes with the right of access to University facilities or freedom of movement of anyone on University Premises.
-This is not intended to prohibit organized, peaceful, and orderly protests.
+Any act, display, or communication interferes with the right of access to University facilities or freedom of movement of anyone on University Premises; regardless of intent.
+This Community Standard is not intended to prohibit organized, peaceful, and orderly protests.

-- J. Noncompliance includes the following: - 1.
-Reasonable Request: Any failure to comply with the reasonable request of a University Official, law enforcement officer, or other emergency service professional in the performance of their duties. - 2.
-SRR Process: Any failure to comply with the Student Rights & Responsibilities process, including, but not limited to, failure to complete Outcomes, falsification of Outcomes, or violation of any Academic Integrity Community Standards in the completion of Outcomes. - 3.
-Identification: Any failure to provide one's University Identification Card or any form of legal identification or to identify guests/visitors upon the request of University Officials. - 4.
-Postings: Any failure to abide by signs, placards, or other official postings. - 5.
-Guests & Visitors: Students are responsible for the behavior of their guests and visitors to the University of Denver.
-Students must inform their guests and visitors of all University Policies, protocols, and procedures and applicable laws, ordinances, and public health orders or other local safety orders. - K. Physical Misconduct includes the following: - 1.
-Bodily Harm: Any act causing or likely to cause, bodily harm to any person, regardless of intent. - 2.
+L. Noncompliance includes the following:

+- 1. Reasonable Request: Any failure to comply with the reasonable request of any University Official, law enforcement officer, and/or other emergency service professional in the performance of their duties. - 2.
+SRR Process: Any failure to comply with the Student Rights & Responsibilities process, including, but not limited to, failure to complete Outcomes, falsification of Outcomes, or violation of any Academic Integrity Policies in the completion of Outcomes. - 3.
+Identification: Any failure to provide one's University Identification Card or any form of legal identification or to identify Guests upon the request of University Officials. - 4.
+Postings: Any failure to abide by signs, placards, or other official postings.

+5. Guests & Visitors: Students are responsible for the behavior of their Guests and visitors to the University of Denver.
+Students must inform their Guests and visitors of all University Policies, protocols, and procedures and applicable laws, ordinances, and public health orders or other local safety orders.

+M. Physical Misconduct includes the following:

+- 1. Bodily Harm: Any act causing or likely to cause, bodily harm to any person, regardless of intent. - 2.
 Physical Contact: Any act resulting in physical contact with another person without their Effective Consent.

-L. Property Damage:
+N. Property Damage: